 - an external review of the unit;

-- annual progress reports on the implementation plan.
+- annual progress reports on continuous improvement implementation.

 Periodic Comprehensive Review Standards

 Below are the PCR standards used as a unit's self-study.
 The standards are revised annually based on feedback from the campus, particularly those units recently completing their PCR.
 Please feel free to contact IRAP to offer any additional feedback.

 Periodic Comprehensive Review Schedule for Academic Programs - This is the PCR schedule for reviews of academic units.
 The schedule was negotatiated with each college and school to ensure all units complete a review by 2021-22.
 It is subject to change if a unit presents a compelling reason (change in accreditation schedule, new department chair or program director, etc.).
 In most cases, all programs within a department will complete a review at the same time.

 Periodic Comprehensive Review Schedule for Administrative and Educational Support Units - This is the PCR schedule established to review all administrative and educational support units before 2021-22.
 The schedule is subject to change and updated as needed.